Tips for a Healthy Immune System

 So, it turns out that your mum was right: you should eat your vegetables!

-Now, you might be wondering: is there any scientific reason for me to eat vegetables?
+Now, you might wonder: is there any scientific reason for me to eat vegetables?
 You have heard that they are meant to be good for you, but is it really true?

 A majority of your immune system is located in your digestive system; you have probably heard of all of the good bugs that live in your gut; well, these guys play a significant role in your immune system.
-Each of the different good bugs in our gut, play a different role in taking care of your health, especially your immune system.
+Each of the different good bugs in our gut plays a different role in caring for your health, especially your immune system.

 These good bugs in your gut, also called the gut microbiota, need to feed on something.
 Can you guess what that could be?
 Yep, that’s right, they need food to survive, and insoluble fibre from vegetables and plants (think fibrous fruits, whole grains and seeds) is what they need to thrive3.

-While I’m on the subject of vegetables and the immune system, it is good to note that it’s not just the fibre that is doing you good.
-It’s the whole components within vegetables that influence your overall health and the immune system.
-Many nutrients, vitamins and minerals affect NK cells, a type of white blood cell that plays a role in the immune system’s identification and eradicating viral pathogens4.
+While I’m on the subject of vegetables and the immune system, it is important to note that it’s not just the fibre that is good for you.
+The whole of the components within vegetables influence your overall health and the immune system.
+Many nutrients, vitamins, and minerals affect NK cells, a type of white blood cell that plays a role in the immune system’s identification and eradication of viral pathogens4.

 There are so many reasons to eat more vegetables, especially to promote a healthy immune system, many more than capable in the scope of this short article.

-While supporting the immune system, might seem like something simple that you do once.
-In reality, what we do every day can influence your immune system; the amount of sleep you get, the amount of sugar and processed foods you eat, and the fibre rich vegetables you include in your diet.
+While supporting the immune system might seem like something simple that you do once, what we do every day can influence it: the amount of sleep we get, the amount of sugar and processed foods we eat, and the fibre-rich vegetables we include in our diet.

-This article is not all-encompassing; you can do so much more for your immune system health.
-I think getting the basics right, it a great start.
+This article is not all-encompassing; you can do much more to improve your immune system health.
+However, getting the basics right is a great start.

 The information provided in this article is for information purposes only and should not be taken as medical advice.
 We recommend you consult with a GP or other healthcare professional before taking any action based on this article.
 While the author uses best endeavours to provide accurate and true content, the author makes no guarantees or promises regarding the accuracy, reliability or completeness of the information presented.
 If you rely on any information provided in this article, you do so at your own risk.